723-1 GOOD CAUSE

 An individual may have good cause for not cooperating with CSSDChild Support Services Division if:

-The caretaker’s statement may be accepted to establish that good cause exists, if the claim is not questionable.
-Administrative Procedures Manual section 105-1 provides policy on when information is considered questionable.
+The caretaker's statement may be accepted to establish that good cause exists, if the claim is not questionable.
+Administrative Procedures MS 105-1 provides on when information is considered questionable.

 If the claim for good cause is questionable, the family will be asked to submit documents, such as police or court records, medical records, or statements from mental health or social service agencies that establish the existence of good cause.
 The family may also submit written or oral statements from other individuals who have personal knowledge of the family's circumstances, such as a minister, attorney, social worker, or relatives of the caretaker.